US, EU to 'immediately resolve' steel, aluminum tariffs: Mnuchin

 Mnuchin said there were no new developments on the dispute with China, which has been the target of most of Trump's trade policies.

-"There continue to be some quiet conversations, but we're prepared if they're going to make serious moves to negotiate."

-But he also cautioned that the US is watching China's currency movements for any signs Beijing is manipulating the yuan.
+But he also cautioned that the US is watching China's currency movements for any sign Beijing is manipulating the yuan.

-The Treasury chief also said the administration hopes to work out an agreement with Canada and Mexico to revise the North American Free Trade Agreement "very soon."

-Talks between the three countries were due to continue in Washington on Thursday.